viirtus/queue-over-http/Readme.md

 ## Building

 You can build Queue-Over-Http from sources with `gradlew bootArtifacts` command.
 Built jar will be in `artifacts`.

 ### Running JAR

 As a regular JAR, `java -jar -Dspring.profiles.active=default`.
 Config file `application.yml` must be in the same dir where jar.
 You can specify `--debug` flag to enable debug output (make sure `logging.level.com.viirrtus.queueOverHttp: DEBUG` are set).
+Service requires JRE 8+ for working.

 ## Usage